 Goal and scope of the experiment:

 Our goal was to quantify the effect of different subsystem additions on the map coverage and mapping accuracy.
 We carried out five different experiments on the proposed ‘Experiment-2’ map.
 All experiments included obstacles since we wanted to evaluate the performance of the different subsystems under the ‘real’ environmental conditions proposed for the treasure hunt problem.
 Four tests included the exploration algorithm with their difference being the implementation or not of the sensor fusion and reactive obstacle avoidance behaviour (Table 1).
-In addition, a fifth test using random movement (no exploration algorithm) and a basic obstacle avoidance behaviour using only the front distance sensor was performed as ‘baseline’ behaviour for comparison.
+These were compared with a baseline behaviour, implementing movement with no exploration algorithm and basic obstacle avoidance using only one distance sensor in the front.

-The reason for the reactive obstacle avoidance behaviour being considered as another factor on our research is that during our previous development and testing stage we observed that having this function active by default produced conflicts with the path planning from the exploration algorithm and the robot could get stuck, blocking further exploration.
-We found this reactive obstacle avoidance was only useful when the robot had to move to far-away positions where the robot didn’t know if there were obstacles in the middle.
-Therefore, when this type of behaviour is included, it is only activated in that scenario of moving to far regions.
-We estimated necessary to evaluate the effect of adding or not this behaviour in our research since we didn’t know a priori the possible effects on the coverage.
+Reactive obstacle avoidance behaviour was considered as an important factor in the implementation, since during a testing stage, it was observed that by enabling this feature by default, there were conflicts during the exploration algorithm, making the robot get stuck without reaching a desired position close to a detected object.
+This reactive obstacle avoidance was only useful when the robot had to move to far-away positions with no path planning and uncertainty of obstacles on the way. .
+Therefore, when this type of behaviour is included, it is enabled on far hops on the map.
+It was necessary to evaluate the effect of adding or not this behaviour in our research since there was no a priori knowledge of the possible effects on the coverage.